Types of USB Connectors: A Comprehensive Overview

 Summary of Different Types of USB Connectors

-The summary of different types of USB connector is as follows:
+The summary of different types of USB connectors is as follows:

 Connector Type Data Transfer Rate Power Delivery Reversible